 If You Buy in Bulk, Share the Savings

 Peterson brings up another important point about buying in bulk.
 “No matter how great the deal is, be realistic about what you buy,” she says.
 “Will your child really need 50 pens or 100 folders?”

 “Bulk buying at a membership club might make sense if you’re buying for multiple children or can split supplies and expenses with a friend,” says Hehn.

 If you have extra money in your budget, you might consider buying in bulk and donating a portion of the items to your child’s classroom to help out when supplies start to dwindle mid-year.
 You could also look for opportunities to donate new school supplies within your community to help families in need start the school year with the necessary supplies.

-According to the TopCashback survey, 63% of those polled said they planned to use coupons to shave their back-to-school shopping bills.
+Many shoppers are planning to use coupons to cut costs on school supplies.
 However, if you’re looking to combine coupons with sale prices, be sure to do your homework, Gramuglia advises.

 “Make note that sometimes sale items won’t qualify for additional discounts, so be sure to factor that in when deciding which store to shop at,” she says.

 Once you’ve maximized your savings, you can start looking for ways to earn cash back.